-For more help on writing your year-end or monthly reports, try the What-Why-How Strategy©.
+For more help on writing your year-end or monthly reports, try the Position-Rationale-Proof Strategy©.
 Get a detailed description of how to use it.

 Using these techniques and strategies improves the quality of any report you have to produce for work.

-- An easy way to revise your writing with the What-Why-How
+- An easy way to revise your writing with the PRP

 - 9 tips for making better presentations